Electric Competition in Illinois: A Guide For ComEd Customers

-Beware: Even if you’re with an alternative supplier, you will continue to get a bill from your regulated utility.
-Suppliers include their charges on the supply section of your utility bill.
+BEWARE: Even if you’re with an alternative supplier, you will continue to get a bill from your regulated utility.
 People on a bad deal often tell CUB they had no idea they were with another company until their bill went up.
-Check your bill each month to see if you’re with an alternative supplier.
+Check your bill each month to see if an alternative supplier is listed.

-On your ComEd bill: If you’re with another supplier, its name should be in the “Supply” section of your bill, on pages 1 and 2.
+- Look for another company listed on the “Supply” section of your ComEd bill, on pages 1 and 2.
 On page 2, you should be able to see the per kilowatt-hour price you’re paying.

-To end an offer: If you want to end an alternative supplier offer—including a municipal aggregation deal—call that supplier.
+- Call the alternative supplier to end an offer.
 The name and number of the company should be listed on your electric bill.
-If you think you were fraudulently signed up, tell the supplier you want the exit fee—if it charges one—waived, and push for a full refund.
-(Note: Under Illinois law, a company is not allowed to charge you an exit fee of more than $50.)
+If you think you were fraudulently signed up, tell the supplier you want a refund.

 - If you don’t like the supplier’s response, file a complaint with CUB at 1-800-669-5556.